example42/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

 Or for what applications they want the option to choose native or upstream packages.

+We know we can add new data very easily, and relatively quickly.

-Just open a [ticket on Github](https://github.com/example42/tinydata/issues), either with the name of the app you want to manage with Tiny Puppet, or which ones needs fixing, support for new OS versions, or data for upstream packages.
+Just open a [ticket on Github](https://github.com/example42/tinydata/issues){:target="_blank"}, either with the name of the app you want to manage with Tiny Puppet, or which ones needs fixing, support for new OS versions, or data for upstream packages.

 And if you feel brave enough, submit your tinydata to improve the app and os coverage.